2dareis2do/react-gridster-demo/README.md

 ## Todo
 1. Styling around states of buttons
-2. Hover states when path is drawn
+2. Bug when clicking on connected cell that is not next to start or end cell

 ## Demo